hmc-cs111-spring2016/what-is-a-DSL/my-dsl.md

 # Computational model
 _We don't yet have a great definition of the term "computational model".
-For now, try to come up with the clearest, most concise explanation of what happens when a ContextFree program runs._
+For now, try to come up with the clearest, most concise explanation of what happens when your DSL program runs._

 When a Flask program runs, it is interpreted as a Python program.
+The following explains how a complete web application built with Flask might execute, and also showcases the Model-View-Controller model:
+1. A user issues a request for the domain's root URL to go to the homepage.
+2. Some URL routing mechanism will map the URL to a Python function.
+3. The Python function finds a web template which will fetch any images, CSS, etc.
+4. The rendered HTML is sent back to the URL routing mechanism, which sends it to the browser.

 # DSL-ness
 _Fowler writes about a spectrum of languages, from general-purpose languages to "purely" domain-specific.
 Where does the DSL you chose fall on this spectrum, and why?_

 Flask is closer to the domain-specific end of the spectrum, as it is specific to web development.
+Because Flask is an intenral DSL, it contains all the programming logic of Python; however, because it was written and is used primarily for URL routing, HTML templating, and database manipulation, I think it is definitely considered more domain-specific (specific for web development) than general-purpose.

 # Internal or external?
 _Is the language implemented as an internal or external DSL?